Lime3DS/Lime3DS/README.md

 ## License

-Citra is licensed under the GPLv2 (or any later version).
+Lime is licensed under the GPLv2 (or any later version).
 Refer to the [LICENSE.txt](https://github.com/citra-emu/citra/blob/master/license.txt) file.